basho/basho_docs/content/riak/ts/1.4.0/learn-about/timestamps.md

 [table arch partition]: ../tablearchitecture#partition-key
 [UNIX time]: https://en.wikipedia.org/wiki/Unix_time

-Timestamps in Riak TS are set in the [partition key][table arch partition] using the quantum function.
-Riak TS uses timestamps to group data by 15 minute clumps, or 10 second clumps, or 60 day clumps, et cetera depending on how quickly your time series data come in and how you need to analyze them.
+Timestamps in Riak TS are a critical data type, nearly always a part of [partition key][table arch partition].
+They are often leveraged with the quantum function to group data by 15 minute clumps, or 10 second clumps, or 60 day clumps, et cetera depending on how quickly your time series data come in and how you need to analyze them.

 ## Structure of Timestamps

 ### Unix Epoch Time

 Timestamps in Riak TS are stored as positive integers representing the number of UTC milliseconds since January 1st, 1970 (UNIX epoch time).

 As an example: midnight GMT, August 1st 2016, would exist in the database as the integer `1470009600000`.